Return to Cthulhu Introduction

 The n needs no explanation; it's easy to understand.

-The n is pronounced like an n, so the mglw' sound transitions into an n: stripping off modifiers, you get gn, like in "agnostic".
+The n is pronounced like an n, so the mglw' sound transitions into an n: stripping off modifiers and labialization, pharyngealization, etc., you get gn, like in "agnostic".

 The a is fairly simply to understand; I chose "ah" as opposed to the a in "cat" simply because it sounds slightly more formal.
 It's the Latin a, and the English short a sounds higher-pitched and brighter.